ahoffer/osgi/01-bundle-lesson/karaf-commands.md

 2. `bundle:install file:/{bundle_folder}/{filename}`
 3. (Copy the JAR file to Karaf's `deploy` directory)

+- Preferred method installation is with the maven address
+- When a bundle is installed it is copied to a cache and is always loaded from the cache.

 #### Common bundle commands
 * `bundle:install <mavenUrls>`
     * Installs a list of bundles into karaf